-Any person making a will must have the mental The ability to understand and be held responsible by the law for your actions.
-It also refers to a person’s ability to understand and agree to something, such as to undergo medical treatment.
-Full legal capacity is reached at 18 years of age, when a child becomes an adult. to know what they are doing (see ‘Wills and testamentary capacity’ in Chapter 8.1: Understanding disability and the law).
+Any person making a will must have the mental capacity to know what they are doing (see ‘Wills and testamentary capacity’ in ‘Capacity and consent‘ in Chapter 8.1: Understanding disability and the law).

 The will must be made of the person’s own volition without pressure from anyone.
 The willmaker must also know and understand the effect of the will.
 If the willmaker’s first language is not English, the will should be translated to the willmaker’s first language before they sign it.

-If the willmaker is paralysed or too weak to sign, the will may be signed with a mark, or some other person may sign it on behalf of and at the A legally proper instruction by one person (or body) to another, so that the person is bound to take action, or make a decision, as instructed.
-Compare dictation. and in the presence of the willmaker (s 7(1)(a) WA 1997).
+If the willmaker is paralysed or too weak to sign, the will may be signed with a mark, or some other person may sign it on behalf of and at the direction and in the presence of the willmaker (s 7(1)(a) WA 1997).
 The mental, not the physical, capacity of the willmaker is what is important here.

 Who can draw up a will?

-There is no formal requirement that a legal practitioner must draw up a will, but if the willmaker is unsure about any proposed provision, either a A legal practitioner (lawyer) who sees clients and opens files to deal with their legal matters but usually does not appear in court.
-See also barrister., the State Trustees, a private trustee company, or a legal Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence. should be consulted about the wording of the proposed will.
+There is no formal requirement that a legal practitioner must draw up a will, but if the willmaker is unsure about any proposed provision, either a solicitor, the State Trustees, a private trustee company, or a legal service should be consulted about the wording of the proposed will.

-A will is an important document as it should deal with every asset the A person who makes a will. owns, and should therefore be kept in a safe place (e.g. in a bank, with a solicitor, or in a private safe).
+A will is an important document as it should deal with every asset the testator owns, and should therefore be kept in a safe place (e.g. in a bank, with a solicitor, or in a private safe).
 The executor(s) or a relative should be told of the will’s whereabouts so that it can be easily located when the willmaker dies.
-If a will disappears in the Lawful control over a person which prevents them leaving.
-A person under arrest is in police custody and is not free to go.
-A person in prison is serving a custodial sentence that keeps them confined to the prison grounds. of the willmaker, there is a presumption that the will has been revoked by destruction.
-The The person named in a will as the one who must ensure that the deceased person’s intentions, as stated in the will, are carried out. could also be given a copy of the will in a sealed envelope.
+If a will disappears in the custody of the willmaker, there is a presumption that the will has been revoked by destruction.
+The executor could also be given a copy of the will in a sealed envelope.

 The Supreme Court can now amend wills that do not reflect the intention of the deceased person because of a mistake in the will caused by either a typographical error, or because the wording of the will as it is signed does not accurately reflect the true instructions of the testator as explained to the person who prepared the will (s 31 WA 1997).
 This sort of action must be made within six months of the date of the grant of probate of the will (s 31(2)).
-This is the case unless the court extends the time within which to make such an application, provided the All the property a person has, including real property and personal property.
-It is often used to describe property belonging to someone who has died, or the property of a bankrupt. has not been completely distributed at that time (s 31(3) WA 1997).
+This is the case unless the court extends the time within which to make such an application, provided the estate has not been completely distributed at that time (s 31(3) WA 1997).

-If an interested witness does witness a will, the will may still be proved but, in the case of wills signed before 20 July 1998, that witness will lose the entitlement to take a benefit under the will, except for certain limited circumstances (s 13 WA 1958).
+If an interested witness does witness a will, the will may still be proved but, in the case of wills signed before 20 July 1998, that witness will lose their entitlement to take a benefit under the will, except for certain limited circumstances (s 13 Wills Act 1958 (Vic)).
 An interested witness may sign a will after 20 July 1998 without losing their entitlement under the will (s 11 WA 1997).
-However, the courts may be suspicious if a witness to a will is also a (1) Someone whose money or property is being looked after for them by someone else (called a trustee).
-(2) A person who is left something in a will, also sometimes called a legatee.
-See also trust. of that will.
+However, the courts may be suspicious if a witness to a will is also a beneficiary of that will.
 To avoid any doubts about a person’s eligibility to inherit, no beneficiary named in a will, or the spouse, domestic partner or child of a beneficiary, should witness the will.

 For all wills made after 20 July 1998, a beneficiary must survive the willmaker for 30 days to inherit unless there is a specific contrary intention in the will (s 39 WA 1997).